1andyhopper/nita/docs/step-by-step-nita-project.md

   - **Example**: `GigabitEthernet0/0`, `fxp0`

 - **IP Address (ip)**:
   - **Description**: The "`ip`" column is where you provide the IP address assigned to the management interface.
-This is the address that will be utilized for device management going forward.
+This is the address that will be utilised for device management going forward.
   - **Purpose**: The IP address must be unique within the network and appropriately configured.
   - **Example**: `192.168.1.10`, `10.0.0.1`